Jason-Staats/up-or-on-the-rocks/README.md

 **COVID-19 Treatment:** The pandemic caused an unprecedented collapse in employment beginning in March 2020, representing an external shock rather than a feature of the underlying trend or seasonal pattern.
-Employment values from March 2020 through June 2021 were replaced with linearly interpolated estimates to preserve the integrity of the trend and seasonal components.
+Employment values from March 2020 through June 2021 were replaced with linearly interpolated estimates during decomposition and forecasting stages to preserve the long-term trend and recurring seasonal structure.
 The original and interpolated series are both shown in the notebook for full transparency.

 **Analytical Framework:** The notebook follows a structured time series workflow:
 1. Full series visualization